Nucor (NYSE:NUE) Updates Q2 2021 Earnings Guidance

 Nucor (NYSE:NUE) issued an update on its second quarter 2021 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $4.600-$4.700 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.520.
+The company provided earnings per share guidance of $4.600-$4.700 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.520.
 The company issued revenue guidance of -.

-Nucor (NYSE:NUE) last released its earnings results on Thursday, April 22nd.
-The basic materials company reported $3.10 earnings per share for the quarter, missing the consensus estimate of $3.14 by ($0.04).
-Nucor had a return on equity of 14.90% and a net margin of 7.63%.
-The business had revenue of $7.02 billion for the quarter, compared to the consensus estimate of $7.39 billion.
-During the same quarter in the previous year, the company earned $0.99 earnings per share.
-The firm’s revenue for the quarter was up 24.8% on a year-over-year basis.
-Equities analysts anticipate that Nucor will post 14.86 earnings per share for the current fiscal year.
+Nucor (NYSE:NUE) last released its quarterly earnings data on Thursday, April 22nd.
+The basic materials company reported $3.10 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $3.14 by ($0.04).
+The firm had revenue of $7.02 billion for the quarter, compared to the consensus estimate of $7.39 billion.
+Nucor had a net margin of 7.63% and a return on equity of 14.90%.
+The company’s revenue was up 24.8% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned $0.99 EPS.
+As a group, equities research analysts expect that Nucor will post 16.24 EPS for the current fiscal year.

-Nucor announced that its board has authorized a share repurchase plan on Thursday, May 13th that authorizes the company to repurchase $3.00 billion in outstanding shares.
-This repurchase authorization authorizes the basic materials company to repurchase up to 9.4% of its stock through open market purchases.
-Stock repurchase plans are often an indication that the company’s management believes its stock is undervalued.
+Nucor announced that its board has approved a stock buyback plan on Thursday, May 13th that permits the company to buyback $3.00 billion in shares.
+This buyback authorization permits the basic materials company to buy up to 9.4% of its stock through open market purchases.
+Stock buyback plans are usually an indication that the company’s leadership believes its stock is undervalued.

-A number of brokerages have weighed in on NUE.
-Morgan Stanley raised their target price on shares of Nucor from $95.00 to $101.00 and gave the company an equal weight rating in a research report on Monday, June 14th.
-BMO Capital Markets upped their target price on Nucor from $86.00 to $110.00 and gave the stock a market perform rating in a report on Friday, May 14th.
-The Goldman Sachs Group started coverage on shares of Nucor in a report on Friday, April 9th.
-They issued a buy rating and a $86.00 price objective for the company.
-Zacks Investment Research upgraded shares of Nucor from a hold rating to a strong-buy rating and set a $76.00 price target for the company in a research report on Wednesday, March 10th.
-Finally, Argus raised shares of Nucor from a hold rating to a buy rating and set a $85.00 price objective on the stock in a research note on Friday, March 19th.
-Seven analysts have rated the stock with a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the stock.
-Nucor currently has a consensus rating of Hold and an average price target of $75.42.
+Several equities research analysts have recently commented on the company.
+BMO Capital Markets boosted their price objective on Nucor from $86.00 to $110.00 and gave the company a market perform rating in a report on Friday, May 14th.
+Argus upgraded Nucor from a hold rating to a buy rating and set a $85.00 price target for the company in a report on Friday, March 19th.
+Bank of America upgraded Nucor from an underperform rating to a neutral rating and upped their price target for the stock from $56.00 to $80.00 in a report on Tuesday, April 20th.
+Morgan Stanley upped their price target on Nucor from $95.00 to $101.00 and gave the stock an equal weight rating in a report on Monday, June 14th.
+Finally, Zacks Investment Research upgraded Nucor from a hold rating to a strong-buy rating and set a $76.00 price target for the company in a report on Wednesday, March 10th.
+Seven analysts have rated the stock with a hold rating, three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Nucor currently has a consensus rating of Hold and a consensus target price of $79.92.

-In other Nucor news, CFO James D. Frias sold 34,324 shares of the firm’s stock in a transaction on Wednesday, April 28th.
-The shares were sold at an average price of $81.94, for a total value of $2,812,508.56.
-Following the completion of the sale, the chief financial officer now directly owns 357,830 shares in the company, valued at $29,320,590.20.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, EVP Raymond S. Napolitan, Jr. sold 5,000 shares of Nucor stock in a transaction on Wednesday, April 28th.
-The shares were sold at an average price of $81.96, for a total transaction of $409,800.00.
-Following the completion of the sale, the executive vice president now directly owns 136,814 shares of the company’s stock, valued at $11,213,275.44.
+In other news, CFO James D. Frias sold 34,324 shares of the company’s stock in a transaction on Wednesday, April 28th.
+The stock was sold at an average price of $81.94, for a total transaction of $2,812,508.56.
+Following the transaction, the chief financial officer now owns 357,830 shares of the company’s stock, valued at approximately $29,320,590.20.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, EVP Raymond S. Napolitan, Jr. sold 65,789 shares of the company’s stock in a transaction on Monday, May 10th.
+The shares were sold at an average price of $103.02, for a total value of $6,777,582.78.
+Following the transaction, the executive vice president now directly owns 197,703 shares in the company, valued at approximately $20,367,363.06.
 The disclosure for this sale can be found here.
-Insiders sold a total of 176,897 shares of company stock worth $15,855,110 over the last three months.
-0.71% of the stock is owned by company insiders.
+Insiders sold a total of 176,897 shares of company stock valued at $15,855,110 in the last 90 days.
+Corporate insiders own 0.71% of the company’s stock.

 About Nucor